sauceeboy/Quick-Practice/about.md

 # Quick Practice

-Customize your Geometry Dash experience by adding a <cg>Practice Mode</c> button directly to the Level Info menu.
+Customize your Geometry Dash experience by adding a <cg>Practice Mode</c> button directly to the Level Info menu and Edit Level Menu.

 ## Settings